adambard/learnxinyminutes-docs/chapel.html.markdown

 // Scans apply the operation incrementally and return an array with the
 // values of the operation at that index as it progressed through the
 // array from array.domain.low to array.domain.high.
+// NOTE: As of Chapel v1.19.0, scan has been serialized (see issue #5760)
+// While running this, compile with -senableParScan to enable a
+// prototype parallel scan.
   var runningSumOfValues = + scan listOfValues;
   var maxScan = max scan listOfValues;
   writeln(runningSumOfValues);